 Another common source of resistance is that the term "sales lead" has been trivialized by the list vendors, with people often confusing a "qualified sales lead" with a "name on a mailing list".

 Finally, an additional push-back occasionally arises when companies hire a Chief Revenue Officer.
 Not surprisingly, companies often hire a CRO because they're not making their numbers, their marketing programs aren't producing adequate qualified sales leads, or there's a lot of finger-pointing between Marketing and Sales - the very same reasons for adopting the Lead Generation model.
 But there are two problems with hiring a CRO to solve the problem.
-First, while CROs are expected to have experience and training in both Marketing and Sales, rarely is that training and experience adequate.
+First, while CROs are expected to have experience and training in both Marketing and Sales, rarely is their training and experience adequate.
+(Conferring the title accomplishes nothing.)
 Second and most important, the problem isn't the need for mediation between departments; the problem is usually that the company's Marketing and Sales strategies are flawed.
-Complicating this is that there are just more gaps between Marketing and Sales today than been have ever existed before, because of the digital techniques and technologies that are ascendant.
+Complicating this is that there are just more gaps between Marketing and Sales today than been have ever existed before, primarily because of the digital techniques and technologies that are ascendant.
 And then there are ancillary issues surrounding the Marketing and Sales functions, as well as accountability issues, that a change in personnel, or management structure, or even a change in strategy, can't fix.
 What's needed is a different way of looking at the problem - a different paradigm.

-If a company is unable to achieve success due to a failure in the Sell Cycle, and the failure isn't just due to poor execution, adopting the Lead Generation paradigm is the most reliable, easiest and most effective way to solve the problem - even if it requires changing personnel.
+On the other hand, if a company is unable to achieve success due to a failure in the Sell Cycle, and the failure isn't just due to poor execution, adopting the Lead Generation paradigm is the most reliable, easiest and most effective way to solve the problem - even if it requires changing personnel.

 Ultimately, there are two primary reasons why the LeadGen process enables accountability where other approaches fail.
 First, as shown above, the LeadGen process is linked, by definition, directly to specific steps in the Sell Cycle.
 And, equally important, the Lead Generation process holds itself accountable for the downstream requirements of the Sell Cycle, not just simply to its own phase's deliverables.
 Second, the principal KPI of the LeadGen process is the Expected Value (EV) of the Sales Funnel - which is effectively the company's sales forecast.
 If the LeadGen function can accurately predict revenues (in addition to actually creating opportunities), this represents a major risk reduction for the enterprise. [more]